developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies one of the following actions:

 - When the Action value ***Add Mapping*** is chosen, a new mapping for a single physical key is added to the mapping tables for one or more keyboard states.
 The additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Key ID** MUST be specified to identify the physical key for which mappings are to be added or replaced.
 In addition, the Managed Configuration array **Key Mapping Configuration - Action Add Mapping Behaviors** MUST also be specified to define the behavior(s) to be mapped to the identified physical key.
-If any prior mappings were applied to specify the behaviors of  the identified physical key, they will all be replaced by the new specified behaviors.
+If prior mappings are applied to specify the behaviors of the identified physical key, all are replaced by the new specified behaviors.

 - When the Action value ***Reset All Mappings*** is chosen, the mapping tables are reset to their defaults.
 This effectively removes all mappings that have previously been added and returns the behaviors of all keys to their default out-of-box state.